devonjhills/portfolio/README.md

 ## 👨‍💻 About the Developer

-**Devon Hills** - Software Engineer III at Ad Hoc LLC
+**Devon Hills** - Software Engineer at Livefront

 - 7+ years building mission-critical React/TypeScript applications
-- Specialized in HealthCare.gov serving millions of users
+- Previously specialized in HealthCare.gov serving millions of users at Ad Hoc
 - Expert in accessibility, performance optimization, and modern web development
+- Currently focused on cutting-edge frontend development at Livefront

 ### Contact